 Mount Kinabalu Climb - 2 Days, Borneo

 The climb is not technically difficult but it is long and steep.
 You begin in temperate rainforest passing waterfalls and thick forest, gradually ascending through rhododendron trees, and eventually reach the stunted vegetation and mosses found towards the end of the days trek.
-On the way there are several shelters to stop off for a toilet break (portaloos are found every kilometre or so) and rest weary legs or dig in to your packed lunch.
-The total distance covered on day one is approximately six kilometres and can take anywhere between three hours and seven depending on your pace, as a closer estimate the average for our clients seems to be around five hours.
+On the way there are several shelters to stop off for a toilet break (portaloos are found every kilometer or so) and rest weary legs or dig in to your packed lunch.
+The total distance covered on day one is approximately six kilometers and can take anywhere between three hours and seven depending on your pace, as a closer estimate the average for our clients seems to be around five hours.

 It gets cold (possibly below freezing) and we recommend that you take appropriate clothing for wet, cold and windy weather as well as a head torch.
 It is a good idea to take a large plastic bag or buy a poncho for your day pack to protect it from any rain.
 You may also like to take snacks with you for stops throughout the day.